yskuniv/imap_mogura/README.md

       subject: "i'm trash-like email!!"
 ```

-As following command, which will start monitoring RECENT mails on "INBOX".
+As following `start` command, which will start monitoring RECENT mails on "INBOX".
 If a mail is coming (and it's RECENT), it will be filtered.

 ```console
 $ mogura start mail.example.com -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b INBOX